Training and Professional Associations

 National Holistic Institute is known for excellence in massage therapy education.
 Unlike many training schools, NHI only teaches massage.
 The 900 hour core program far exceeds the required 500 hour minimum and covers numerous types of massage, body mechanics, anatomy, kinesiology, pathology, business, and ethics.
 Throughout the duration of the core program, students participate in the student clinic and work at approved externships.
 Additionally, NHI offers a 450 hour continuing ed Advanced Neuromuscular Therapy program, for a possible total of 1350 training hours.
 This is my massage education.

 At this time, California does not require certification to work as a massage therapist, though legitimate massage employers and many cities do.
-To become a Certified Massage Therapist, the therapist must have at least 500 hours of training, they must be cleared by a background check (livescan), and they must pass the MBLEx.
+To become a Certified Massage Therapist, the therapist must have at least 500 hours of training, and they must be cleared by a background check (livescan).
 Certification lasts for two years and is renewable as long as the CMT stays current.
 There is no nationally portable certification or licensing.
 A CMT must be certified or licensed in each state they work in.
-My CAMTC certificate number is 71194, and it is current through 8/5/2018.
+My CAMTC certificate number is 71194, and it is current through 8/5/2020.

 The American Massage Therapy Association (AMTA) is the oldest professional association in the massage industry.
 Membership is acquired through purchasing one of their liability insurance plans.
 AMTA is an amazing resource for all things massage, whether you're looking for a school to attend, a therapist in your area, or news and research relating to the field.